-ASK one of our staff members or veterinarians about ways to improve and maintain your pet’s dental care at home on a daily basis.
-We have lots of suggestions including, but not limited to, a line of veterinary oral health products, foods, and chews.
-Please also check out the list of approved veterinary dental health products through the Veterinary Oral Health Council website here http://www.vohc.org/accepted_products.htm
+In addition to professional dental care, please feel free to ask one of our staff members about ways to improve and maintain your pet’s dental health at home.
+We have many suggestions including, but not limited to, a line of veterinary oral health products, foods, and chews.
+Please also check out the list of approved veterinary dental health products through the Veterinary Oral Health Council website here: http://www.vohc.org/accepted_products.htm.

-Keep your pet’s smile healthy, white, and bright with regular dental check-ups!
+Keep your pet’s smile healthy, white, and bright with regular dental check-ups and care!